 Unfortunately, there is no one set price for a patent.
 There are several factors that can affect the cost of a patent.
+A patent can cost thousands of dollars, particularly when you include patent lawyer fees, but there are ways to save money.
 It is important to know how those factors can impact the cost so you can file your patent as soon as possible.
-After all, you do not want someone to steal your idea because you waited too long to file for your patent.
+After all, you do not want someone to steal your idea because you waited too long to file for patent protection.

 In this article, we will discuss some of the factors that will impact how much it costs to patent your idea to give you a better idea of what you can expect.

-In addition to attorney fees, there are also several office fees to consider when adding up the cost of patents.
+In addition to patent attorney fees, there are also several office fees to consider when adding up the cost of the patent application process.
 There are several different filing fees you might come across when filing a patent.
 There is a basic application fee, fees for the USPTO, and time extension request fees.
 Each of these fees can cost varying amounts.

 Provisional Patent Cost